chmc-mcmc/mathematica/README.md

 QS = hmc[U, Uq, Uqq, Uqqq, Dim, BURNIN, ITERATIONS, {.5}, qinit];
 ```

-+ A remark for a repeated question
++ A remark for a repeated question from a guy

 To reveal the problems of MCMC methods, __quantitative__ experiments based on multivariate normal distribution can be used.